AlwanKemal/webkatalogtc/README.md

 3. Run `php artisan migrate` to migrate the database schema.
 4. Run `php artisan db:seed` to seed the database with sample data.
 5. Run `php artisan key:generate` before running the project

-## Usage

-To login as an admin, use the following credentials:

-- Username: admin
-- Password: admin

 ## About Laravel